A Safe and Healthy Whatcom County for All

-Recently the Whatcom County Council voted to establish the Business and Advisory Committee to create a climate where “new businesses are encouraged to start and existing businesses recognize the value of remaining and expanding, creating jobs, and increasing resources for all members of the community.”
+As a member of the Business and Advisory Committee, we strive to create a climate where “new businesses are encouraged to start and existing businesses recognize the value of retaining and expanding, creating jobs, and increasing resources for all members of the community.”
 As a Council Member, I will listen and seek advice from this committee to learn what we can do as a community to support current businesses and attract innovative new businesses to our county.

 We can work together with individuals, businesses, community organizations and government agencies to set our priorities and plan growth with the goal of a carbon-negative economy as our basis.
 Educating our community on long-term environmental and economic benefits is crucial.